They say a bad workman always blames his tools, so perhaps there's room for bragging when they work out.

 On a regular basis, I use a variety of tools to get a job done, including:

-Design isn't about the tools - it's about communicating intention.
+Design isn't about tools - it's about communicating intention.

-But, that doesn't mean I don't really love trying new things out. 😎
+However, I still really love trying new things out. 😎